 Our next event took place in January of 2018 at the Napa County Office of Education with guest speaker Doug Lerch of Seeds of Awareness, a North Bay mindfulness initiative that promotes emotional intelligence and wellbeing through school-based mindfulness, therapeutic, and nature-based programs.

-We offer four retreats per year, so be sure to subscribe below to receive information on upcoming events.
-You can learn more and pre-register for our July 28 event here.
+We offer retreats throughout the year, so be sure to subscribe below to receive information on upcoming events.
+You can learn more and register for our September 22, 2018 event here.

 The Mindful Educators Alliance co-founders are: